 Less busy: The medium-level hike to Lake...
 Haiyaha is a bit more challenging, but if you take it slow, it’s manageable for many fitness levels.
 Make it easier by heading up to Nymph Lake and turning around.
 But the real treasure is beyond.
 This four-mile trail has an elevation gain of 865 (so most hikers don’t make it the whole distance) and ends at the quiet, serene alpine lake, which is surrounded by massive boulders and home to the park’s oldest tree.

 02 of 08

 Trail Ridge Road is a Colorado must-see.
 This road is the highest paved road in any national park in the country and North America’s highest paved through-road, peaking at more than 12,000 feet above sea level.
 (Popping ears now.)
 That’s higher than tree line.

-Trail Ridge gets super busy during the summer and the winding, hairpin roads can be spooky for some visitors.
+Trail Ridge Road gets super busy during the summer and the winding, hairpin roads edged by dramatic drop-offs can be spooky for some visitors.
 The park also has other high roads with stunning views, if you don’t want to deal with rush-hour traffic on a skinny, dirt road abutting a plunging cliff.

-Trail Ridge is on the National Register of Historic Places.
+Trail Ridge Road is on the National Register of Historic Places.

 03 of 08